Allan Neuwirth: Books and journalism

 Following the attack in New York City of September 11, 2001, Neuwirth took a hiatus from television work and began writing non-fiction books and articles about the entertainment industry.
 His first book, Makin’ Toons (2003), offered an insider's look at the creation of the most popular animated TV shows and movies being developed in the early 1990s.

-Neuwirth's next book, an oral history titled They'll Never Put That On The Air (2006), focused on the unique role of TV comedy in breaking down television's restrictive taboos of the 1950s and 1960s.
+Neuwirth's next book, an oral history titled They'll Never Put That On The Air (2006), focused on the role of TV comedy in breaking down television's restrictive taboos of the 1950s and 1960s.
 Entertainment Weekly magazine placed the book on their "Must List."
 Throughout the decade, Neuwirth contributed articles about pop culture and cartoons to various entertainment industry publications, including Animation Magazine and Emmy Magazine.

 Several picture books adapted from original scripts Neuwirth wrote for TV series have been published, including Martha Speaks: A Pup's Tale (2010).
 As a book illustrator, his credits include Warner Books’ Joan Lunden's Mothers’ Minutes (1986), and Golden Books’ Where in America is Carmen Sandiego?
 (1992).

 Neuwirth has guest lectured at schools and universities, and appeared on talk radio, TV and other venues to discuss creating animation, television comedy, and comics.
 He has participated in and moderated panels at MoCCA, City University of New York (CUNY) School of Visual Arts, and in museums and bookstores.

-For the Archive of American Television, Neuwirth has conducted candid videotaped interviews with legendary figures in television history such as Joan Rivers, Dominick Dunne, and sex therapist Ruth Westheimer ("Dr. Ruth").
+For the Archive of American Television, Neuwirth has conducted videotaped interviews with figures in television history such as Joan Rivers, Dominick Dunne, and sex therapist Ruth Westheimer ("Dr. Ruth").
 He has also interviewed directors and performers on stage, including British comic and actor Ricky Gervais, for BAFTA-New York screenings.